What can you tell me about the menstrual cup?

 A menstrual cup is a flexible device worn inside the vagina during menstruation to collect menstrual fluid.
 Menstrual cups are an over-the-counter alternative to pads and tampons.

+Menstrual cups are typically made of silicone or rubber.
 During your period, you insert the menstrual cup into your vagina.
 If you're using a reusable menstrual cup, you empty the cup when it's full, wash it and then place it back in your vagina.
-If you're using a disposable menstrual cup, you discard it when it's full and replace it with another cup.
-How often you need to empty or replace the menstrual cup depends on the size of the cup and your menstrual flow.
-Generally, a menstrual cup can be worn about twice as long as a tampon — up to eight to 12 hours at a time.
+If you're using a disposable menstrual cup, you discard it after using it.

-Menstrual cups don't offer protection from pregnancy or sexually transmitted infections.
-Check with your doctor before using a menstrual cup if you use an intrauterine device (IUD) for birth control or you've experienced toxic shock syndrome.
+Check with your health care provider before using a menstrual cup if you use an intrauterine device (IUD) for birth control or you've had toxic shock syndrome.

 Mar.
-06, 2012
+06, 2015